Well-woman examination: Pelvic exam

-Inspection of external female genitalia
+Inspection of vulva

 The patient is placed in a supine position on a special examination table, which has two protrusions called "stirrups".
 With the feet in these stirrups, the legs are placed in a position such that the medical professional can access the pelvic area.
 The external genitalia is examined first, looking for abnormalities like lesions, ulcers, warts and color changes.
 The elements of this exam include the vulva, which contains the mons pubis, of which there are two longitudinal folds of skin forming the labia majora; then the labia minora and hair follicles.
 The clitoral hood is also checked.

 Bimanual exam

 The purpose of this exam is to palpate or feel the pelvic organs.
 The index and middle finger are inserted into the vagina.
 This maneuver allows the doctor to palpate the vagina for any deep lacerations, masses, or nodularity.
 Next, the cervix is palpated to check position, size, consistency, and mobility.
 The other hand is placed on the abdomen, compressing the uterus between both hands.
 This maneuver allows the clinician to assess the size, shape, consistency, tilt, and mobility of the uterus.
 With this technique, the ovaries may also be palpable.
-This examination is useful for identifying clinical signs of medical conditions, such as infection, presence of a mass, or structural abnormality.
+This examination is useful for identifying clinical signs of medical conditions, such as infection, presence of a mass, or structural abnormality."Regular performance of this examination is crucial in early detection and management of gynecological conditions, which can significantly enhance treatment outcomes."